Magnesium and its effects on stress

 Stress and its effects on health

 Stress is a natural reaction of the body to a situation perceived as dangerous or threatening.
-It is characterized by a series of physiological and behavioral reactions that allow the individual to defend themselves or adapt to the situation.
+It is characterized by a series of physiological and behavioral reactions that enable the individual to defend themselves or adapt to the situation.

 Fatigue

-Muscle aches
+Muscle pain

-Digestive disorders
+Digestive problems

-Increased blood pressure
+Increase in blood pressure

 Weakening of the immune system

-Increased risk of cardiovascular diseases
+Increased risk of cardiovascular disease

 Increased risk of diabetes